kopia/kopia/site/content/docs/Getting started/_index.md

 ### Cache

-For better performance Kopia maintains local cache directory where most-recently used blocks are stored.
+For better performance, Kopia maintains local cache directory where most-recently used blocks are stored.
 You can examine the cache by using:

 ```